jerbarnes/nordial/word_level/guidelines.md

 &ensp;&ensp;&ensp;&ensp;E han proff so **e|kje** det noke problem.

+Other phenomena, i.e. "gå e'n tur" should not be included.

 #### palatalization
 Palatalization is a process where consonants have an offglide at the palate (palatum).
 In Norwegian this happens frequently, but not exclusively, to geminated consonants such as nn, dd and ll, in the dialects that have this trait.
 In writing it is usually indicated by additions of j or i.